Skip to main content

 Government grants can help

-If your EPC rating is D or below, you may qualify for the Warm Homes: Local Grant — up to £30,000 for households earning under approximately £36,000 per year.
+If your EPC rating is D or below, you may qualify for the Warm Homes: Local Grant of up to £30,000 for households earning under approximately £36,000 per year.
 The Boiler Upgrade Scheme offers £7,500 toward a heat pump (including air-to-air heat pumps), and has been extended to 2030.
+The government's Warm Homes Plan is investing £15 billion to upgrade up to 5 million homes by 2030.

 Want to see what renovations cost in your specific area?

-Honely uses data from 2,900 UK postcodes to show you what things should cost where you live.
+Honely uses data from 2,900 UK postcode districts to show you what things should cost where you live.
 Join the waitlist for early access.

 By joining you agree to receive launch updates from Honely.
 Unsubscribe any time.
 Privacy policy.